hantsy/jakartaee8-starter-boilerplate/docs/01setup.md

 Most of Linux distributions provide git in their official repositories, using the built-in package manager  to install them directly.

-For windows users, install [Git for Windows](https://gitforwindows.org/), which provides all runtime requirements of a git command client, and a simple Git GUI and Git Bash tools.
+For Windows users, you should install [Git for Windows](https://gitforwindows.org/), which provides all runtime requirements of a Git command client, and a simple Git GUI and Git Bash tool.

-Confirm weather the Git is installed successfully.
+After it is installed, use the following command to verify the installation.

 ```bash
 #git --version
 git version 2.25.0.windows.1
 ```

-Additionally, there are some popular professional GUI for Git users.
+Additionally, there are some popular GUI tools available for Git end users.

 * [TortoiseGit](https://tortoisegit.org/)
 * [Github Desktop](https://desktop.github.com/)